PoseVLA: Universal Pose Pretraining for Generalizable Vision-Language-Action Policies: Method

-\textbf{Implementation Details.} We optimize the model using AdamW with a cosine learning rate schedule, initialized at $5 \times 10^{-5}$ and decaying to $2.5 \times 10^{-6}$ after a 1,000-step warmup.
-Training is performed on 16 NVIDIA H20 GPUs with bfloat16 precision and a local batch size of 8.
-The pre-training stage is highly efficient, benefiting from the rapid convergence of discrete next-token prediction and the strategic use of heterogeneous datasets.
+\textbf{Implementation Details.} The model is optimized via AdamW with a cosine schedule, reaching a peak learning rate of $5 \times 10^{-5}$ after a 1,000-step warmup.
+This is followed by a cosine decay to a minimum of $2.5 \times 10^{-6}$.
+Training is performed on 16 NVIDIA H20 GPUs with bfloat16 precision and a per-GPU batch size of 8.
 Specifically, both 3D spatial grounding and trajectory estimation tasks are completed within 2 days each on 16 H20 GPUs.
-This approach significantly reduces GPU hours compared to previous VLA training~\cite{bjorck2025gr00t,black2024pi0} while effectively instilling robust geometric and motion priors for the VLM.
+This approach significantly reduces GPU hours compared to previous VLA training~\cite{bjorck2025gr00t,black2024pi0} while effectively instilling robust spatial priors for the VLM.